Skip to content

 Digital Court Reporters are Real People

+There are a lot of misconceptions around “digital court reporting.”
 While legal professionals that have been in the field for a while understand the concept, we still get asked by new attorneys and paralegals that are moving into litigation what a “digital court reporter” is.

 Perhaps it’s a sign of the time and the growing prevalence of “virtual” and “artificial intelligence” solutions, but a lot of people seem to think a “digital court reporter,” is just another way of saying “computer recording” of the deposition, hearing, or other court proceeding.
 Metropolitan Mediation Services is your source for Professional and Confidential Mediation Services and small claims court dispute resolution.